 1. Ivory Ella

 Know someone who loves elephants?
 Ivory Ella was founded after 6 friends discovered the sad reality of the ivory trade and abuse of elephants.
 Instead of looking the other way, they created this company that donates 10% of their profits to Save The Elephants.
 They have SO many cute gifts on their website, including this tie dye hoodie, this sherpa jacket, these cute masks, and these pajamas!
 Also, when you donate $5 to Save The Elephants, you’ll get 40% off their entire site!

 Equilibria is my favorite CBD company for so many reasons.
 It’s a female founded small business based in Chicago, their products are extremely high quality and effective, and they have the biggest hearts!
 For Giving Tuesday, they are offering 10% off to all of you AND donating 10% of every sale to Black Girl Ventures, an amazing organization that supports Black and Brown female entrepreneurs.
-Their holiday gift sets have been contributing to this fund since they launched, but now you can help raise money for them even if you purchase a Balance Box for yourself.
+Their holiday gift sets have been contributing to this fund since they launched, but now you can help raise money for them even if you purchase one for yourself.
 How awesome is that?!
 (Also, my code ‘lakeshorelady’ will get you an addition 15% off your first purchase!)

 Love Your Melon was founded by students from University of St. Thomas in 2012 because they wanted to help put hats on every child battling cancer in America.
 Since then they have given over 7.2 million dollars to the fight against pediatric cancer.
 They’ve also donated over 206,000 hats to children battling cancer.
 THE SWEETEST!
 And if you purchase a Love Your Melon hat for someone this Christmas, 50% of the net profits will go towards the fight against pediatric cancer.
 (They also have face masks now, too!)